 The food guard type of test, was applied to all kinds of other "common scenarios", e.g., seeing how the dog tolerates "handling" by gently tugging its tail, poking its ears, pulling back its gums to expose its teeth and if any of this elicited a growl, euthanzing the dog; having a person dressed as a postperson rush up on the dog and if the dog growled, euthanizing it, and so on.

 To test friendliness with other dogs, dogs were exclusively introduced on leash (now well known to be the best way to introduce terrified dogs if you want to elicit a very negative and unreliable response) and if one or both dogs growled or lunged, they were euthanized.

 Fast forward to today, when we now know these tests are highly flawed and invalid (see research section of this website).
-Yet Peninsula Humane Society and many other shelters continue to use these outdated and invalid evaluations to make life and death decisions, regularly leading to unnecessary euthanasia.
+Yet Peninsula Humane Society continues to use these outdated and invalid evaluations to make life and death decisions, regularly leading to unnecessary euthanasia.

 Invite the Dog to be a Dog

-You might note that all of the testing methods above emanate from a negative perspective - subjecting dogs to negative scenarios to see how they react.
+You might note that all of the testing methods outlined above subject the dogs to negative scenarios to see how they react.
 Modern sheltering recognizes at its core that the shelter environment is an extremely stressful, largely artificial environment, and that testing animals in circumstances so far afield from the environment they will ultimately live in - makes very little sense.
 Today, evaluations are done by observing the dogs in a variety of more natural, fun, engaging and positive scenarios from which the dogs behavior is observed:

 On walks away from the stressful shelter environment

 In classes where the dog is learning basic skills and engaging in stimulating activities e.g., scent work and agility

-In Playgroups where the dog is allowed to play with other dogs
+In playgroups where the dog is invited to play with other dogs